Congratulations! You are now on the waiting list, please check your inbox for the confirmation email

 SHIPPING EVERY DAY

 Orders ship every week-day, Monday to Friday (except plants which only ship Mondays and Tuesdays).
-For everything else, if you order by 8pm Sunday through Thursday, your order's likely to be on the courier at 8am first thing, the next morning.
+For everything else, if you order before 8pm Sunday through Thursday, your order's likely to be on the courier at 8am first thing, the next morning.
 Zoom zoom!

 Why choose to buy from Love That Leaf?